 Introduction to research methods in family studies.
 Drawing on examples from the discipline, this course introduces students to basic elements of scientific thought and stages in the quantitative research process, as well as research ethics.
 Students design a research project that is completed in the senior research course to follow.
-Prereq: FAMS 202.
-Co-req: Must be taken with FAMS 331.
-Offered: Spring.
+Prereq: FAMS 331.
+Offered: Fall.